Vera Marmelo: the accidental photographer

 “This isn’t my job.
 I’m not a photographer.
 I’m an engineer.”
 This passion that you see in her photos?
 That’s the same passion with which she talks about the music projects of her friends.

 She tells me she was no more than the “kid” who wanted to get closer to the musicians she admired.
-Not as talented as they were to make music, her instrument of choice was a simple (but effective) digital camera that she used at the time to take photos of concerts and share them on what was then “the” social media outlet, MySpace.
+Not as talented as they were to make music, her instrument of choice was a simple (but effective) digital camera that she used to take photos of concerts and share them on what was then “the” social media outlet, MySpace.

 Vera’s photography flows because she is having fun, whether she’s capturing backstage moments or focusing on the crowd.
-There is nothing staged about it, and even the occasional commissioned session has a touch of ingenuity.
+There is nothing staged about it, and even the occasional commissioned session has a touch of originality.

-A rough prelude of what happens today, but in a much more organic, selfless way — it wasn’t about who you were or how large your following was; it was about how many people you could reach with the music you enjoyed listening to.
+A rough prelude of what happens today, but in a much more organic, selfless way.
+It wasn’t about who you were or how large your following was; it was about how many people you could reach with the music you enjoyed listening to.

 Some would jump at her for not taking advantage of it (I know I pestered her with a couple of “why not’s” during our conversation), but she masters contentment as I have never seen before.

-It’s funny how lately I’ve been meeting people from all walks of life that reject making a profit out of their art, and focus a lot more on secondary income streams (like a steady job, freelance work, occasional paid promotional gig).
+It’s funny how lately I’ve been meeting people from all walks of life that reject making a profit out of their art and focus a lot more on secondary income streams (like a steady job, freelance work, occasional paid promotional gig).

 “He needed a photo and asked me if it was ok to use that one.
 I said it was fine!”
 My eyes may have popped out of my sockets when I heard “Forbes,” but Vera couldn’t care less about credit.